-As a prospective medical assistant, you will have a good chance of finding employment, according to the statistics.
-The employment of medical assistants is expected to grow 29 percent over the next decade.
+According to the statistics, as a prospective medical assistant, you will have a good chance of finding employment.
+The employment of medical assistants is expected to grow 29 percent over the next decade (BLS As of February 2018).
 This means over 800,000 new jobs will be created.
-The job outlook is very strong for trained individuals.
+The job outlook is solid for trained individuals.

 Given that the average growth for all occupations through this period is a measly seven percent, it’s obvious that medical assisting is one of today’s in-demand careers.
 Plus, it will certainly remain so as the boomer generation ages.

 The vast majority of professions in the healthcare industry require advanced education and training and an occupational license.